Giving Themselves the Greenlight: Inside the AI Film Festival

 Directed By Jodie Heenan

 What sets Behind the Sleigh apart is its distinctly Australian comedic sensibility.
-There's no gentle, heartwarming message about embracing change here.
-Instead, Heenan delivers the kind of humor that lovingly roasts its subject, Santa as a well-meaning relic who simply can't keep pace with a world that's algorithmically optimized his entire operation out of relevance.
+No heartwarming messages here, just humor that lovingly roasts Santa as a well-meaning relic who can't keep pace with algorithms that have optimized his entire operation out of relevance.

-The mockumentary format amplifies the absurdity.
-We're watching a documentary crew follow Santa through his crisis as if he were any other struggling small business owner facing disruption.
-The North Pole isn't a magical workshop anymore, it's a legacy operation trying to compete with venture-backed startups and blockchain-based gift distribution networks.
+The mockumentary format follows Santa's crisis, like any struggling small business owner facing disruption.
+The North Pole is now a legacy operation competing with venture-backed startups and blockchain gift networks.

-For anyone who's ever tried to explain streaming services to a parent, or watched a beloved institution struggle with modernization, or felt personally attacked by how quickly technology moves, Behind the Sleigh hits exactly where it hurts.
-And then it makes you laugh about it, because what else can you do?
+For anyone who's explained streaming services to a parent or felt attacked by how quickly technology moves, Behind the Sleigh hits where it hurts.
+Then it makes you laugh, because what else can you do?

 The Last Whale Directed By Anna Di Luce